 If you’re determined to read only about clear signs of economic growth, you’d be well advised to avoid the American Trucking Associations’ freight index and the Cass Freight Index that measures North American shipments.

-The Cass Freight Index for April fell 3.5% compared to March, and were 1.3% below April 2012 levels.
+The Cass Freight Index for April fell 3.5% compared to March, and was 1.3% below April 2012 levels.

 “North American shipment volume and overall freight expenditures both slumped in April, following strong showings in March.
 The drops are not unexpected given the slowing state of the economy overall,” noted Rosalyn Wilson, a supply chain expert and senior business analyst with Vienna, Va.-based Delcan Corp., who provides economic analysis for the Cass Freight Index.